Introduction

 The true identity of a machine is determined by its manufacturer data plate, which includes:

-Compliance standards (ETL / UL / NFPA)
+- Certified model number - Electrical specifications - Solvent classification - Compliance standards (ETL / UL / NFPA)

 These identifiers are tied to third-party certification records and represent the authoritative reference for the machine.